T

 Groceries & self-catering

-• Turkish and Middle Eastern grocery stores, especially in Kreuzberg and Neukölln, are excellent sources for certified halal meats, dairy, and specialty products.
-Look for brands like 'Has Halal' or similar.
+• Turkish and Middle Eastern grocery stores, often found in neighborhoods like Kreuzberg and Neukölln, are the best places to find certified halal meats (chicken, lamb, beef) and specialty products.
+Look for stores with clear halal labeling.

 Practical tips